hdShang/arxiv-daily/docs/cs-GR/2025-11-20/papers/251116831v1-vorion-a-risc-v-gpu-with-hardware-accelerated-3d-gaussian-rendering-.md

 ---
 layout: default
-title: Vorion: A RISC-V GPU with Hardware-Accelerated 3D Gaussian Rendering and Training
+title: "Vorion: A RISC-V GPU with Hardware-Accelerated 3D Gaussian Rendering and Training"
 ---

 # Vorion: A RISC-V GPU with Hardware-Accelerated 3D Gaussian Rendering and Training